tessprime/tessprime.github.io/content/posts/SmallZig.md

 Ah, we've seen this before; stack alignment with the `vmovaps` instruction!

 Turns out the normal zig `_start` command does a little extra work to align the stack.
-A quick fix is simply to force a raw push at the begining to realign the stack.
+A quick fix is simply to force a raw push at the beginning to realign the stack.
 Once that is done, zig should keep things aligned.

 ```zig
 const std = @import("std");